 Book a Study Space

 During the 2020-21 Semester 1 period, we have implemented a booking system for anybody who would like to use Curzon or Mary Seacole Libraries.
 The booking system is in place for contact tracing reasons and to ensure that each space is cleaned between bookings.
 You can use the time to sit and study, browse the shelves and borrow items, as well as use library facilities such as printing.

 How do I book?

 Can I book a space with friends?

 Due to strict social distancing guidelines, only individual seats and rooms are available.
 This is in line with government and university policy.
 You may only use the specific seat you have booked and we kindly ask that you don't move the furniture.

 Although study bubbles apply in classroom settings, we have no way of policing this in social learning areas therefore no group study is available at this time.

 How long can I stay?

 Sessions are for fixed three hour periods, beginning at 8am, 11.30am, 3pm, and 6.30pm.
 You can arrive at any time during your booked session, but you will be asked to leave at the end of the fixed time so that cleaning can take place ready for the next session.
-You will be allowed one booking per day, and a maximum of two bookings per week at each of our libraries.
+You will be allowed five bookings per week at each of our libraries.
 If you book consecutive slots, we will ask you to leave in between slots to allow for cleaning staff to operate safely.

 Study rooms for disabled users